insurance dispute arbitration in Fluvanna, Texas 79517

 The Johnsons promptly filed a claim with Lonestar Mutual Insurance, asking for $185,000 to cover the full rebuild and contents replacement.
 Lonestar acknowledged the claim but disputed the valuation, offering a settlement of just $102,500 citing age depreciation and policy limits.

 The arbitration timeline was swift but thorough.
 Both sides submitted detailed evidence: contractor estimates, inventory lists, and expert testimony on building valuation.
-Lisa presented a reputable local contractor’s $180,000 bid for rebuild and replacement, while Lonestar’s expert argued the policy’s “actual cash value” clause reduced total payout.
+Lisa presented a reputable local contractor’s $180,000 bid for rebuild and replacement, while Lonestar’s expert argued the policy’s actual cash value” clause reduced total payout.

 Amid the hearing on August 18, tensions surfaced as Lonestar challenged some inventory values, suggesting that antiques and heirlooms were overvalued.
 Lisa recounted the sentimental worth of family items, reminding the arbitrator of her parents’ legacy in Fluvanna.

-Andrew Smith kept a balanced perspective, asking pointed questions about policy wording and state insurance regulations.
+the claimant kept a balanced perspective, asking pointed questions about policy wording and state insurance regulations.
 In an unexpected move, she requested a third-party appraisal to resolve the divergent valuations.

 Two weeks later, the appraisal came back supporting Lisa’s figures, confirming replacement costs aligned closer to the Johnsons’ estimates than Lonestar’s.